dov/giv/README.md

 # Release notes

-Release notes for version 0.9.34, 2022-06-24 Fri
+Release notes for version 0.9.35, 2022-06-24 Fri

-New features:

-* Added support for C coordinate command for Bezier paths.
-* Added support for tooltips of svg titles for svg commands.
-* Added option "keep" to measurements to keep it on screen
-* Added new dataset command "$text_angle" for rotating text
+A bug fix release:

+* Fixed clipping of polygons at high zoom levels
+* Fixed grid lines when in horizontal and vertical flip mode

 # Development